ETWZero/PasserbyGenerator/README_en-US.md

 ## What to do next

 1. Continue expanding the skin component.
-1. add color textures.
+1. Add color textures.
 (Initially done)
-2. find a way to enhance the shading effect of the grayscale + color skin part.
+2. Find a way to enhance the shading effect of the grayscale + color skin part.
 (Initially done)
-2. change the HSVA of chroma keying from pure black to transparent color.
+2. Change the HSVA of chroma keying from pure black to transparent color.(Initially done)

 ## Copyright & Sharing Notice

 The composite node of this skin generator was created by ETW_Zero (eric_zane@hotmail.com).
 The skin textures for this skin generator were created by ETW_Zero.
 The player model for this skin generator was created by ETW_Zero.

 This skin generator and node set, and its generated textures, image files, and model files are distributed by CC BY-NC-SA 4.0 protocol; only do not distribute the above files to any platform of NetEase Minecraft (网易我的世界)(including but not limited to NetEase Minecraft forum(网易我的世界论坛), NetEase Da Shen（网易大神）, NetEase Minecraft Skin Component Market（网易我的世界皮肤组件市场）, etc.); only do not distribute the above files to [MCBBS(我的世界中文论坛)](www.mcbbs.net).
 With that in mind, please share and create under the premise of respecting this agreement.

+All Right Reserved by ETW_Zero.